vladopajic/go-test-coverage/README.md

 # NOTES:
 # - symbol `/` in all path regexps will be replaced by current OS file path separator
-#   to properly work on Windows
+#   to properly work on Windows.
 ```

 ### Exclude Code from Coverage